gabijap/gabijap/README.md

 - :unicorn: Software Engineer [@jpmorganchase](https://github.com/jpmorganchase)
 - 🔭 I’m currently working on a large Python system migration
 - 💕 I love to use Python, PyTorch and C++
-- 🌱 I’m currently learning Spark
+- 🌱 I’m currently learning Go
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help on where to start with open source projects
 - :woman_student: I hold MEng in Computer Science (1st-class) from [@southampton](https://github.com/orgs/southampton/)